CrisFeo/dotfiles/README.md

 To merge remote changes to your machine's config, simple run `./install.sh` again.
 If any new fonts were added to `./fonts`, install them as well.

-## Save

-Most settings are symlinked so changes are automatically reflected in this repo.
-Several applications do not play well with symlinks however so any changes to their config files can be copied in using `./save.sh`.